yast/yast-firewall/doc/firewalld_services.md

-## Open / Modify Firewall services
+## Open / Modify Firewall Services

-A [firewalld service](http://www.firewalld.org/documentation/man-pages/firewalld.service.html) defines a set of ports, protocols and destination addresses simplyfing the process of allow them in a specific zone.
+A [firewalld service](http://www.firewalld.org/documentation/man-pages/firewalld.service.html) defines a set of ports, protocols and destination addresses simplyfying the process of allow/open them in a specific zone.

 In `YaST`, the [CWMFirewallInterfaces](https://github.com/yast/yast-yast2/tree/master/library/network/src/modules/CWMFirewallInterfaces.rb) module provides a widget definition for manipulating the enablement of services in zones through a selection of interfaces (each interface belongs to a **ZONE**).
 The module has been adapted to work properly with the new `firewalld API`.